Viking B-8 Kittyhawk

 The Viking B-8 Kittyhawk was an American single-engine open-cockpit biplane of the early 1930s.

 Development

 The Viking B-8 Kittyhawk was developed from the Bourdon B-4 Kittyhawk, 31 examples being built during 1930 and 1931 at Viking's factory in New Haven, Connecticut.
 Some aircraft were fitted with EDO floats for operation from water.

 Operators

 The Viking B-8 was flown by private pilot owners and by barnstorming firms who utilised the three-seat layout with a twin-passenger cockpit located ahead of separate pilot's cockpit.

-Survivors
+Surviving aircraft

 In 2015 Viking Kitty Hawk Serial #28 was undergoing restoration to airworthiness following a landing accident in 1973.
 Viking Kitty Hawk Serial #30 is in storage at New England Air Museum.